George Alfred Barnard: Political activism

 In an interview Barnard recalled, "my main interest above everything was politics from about 1933 until 1956.
 Well, that’s not true – until the end of the war it would be fair to say."
 At school he proposed the motion to the school debating society that "Socialism is preferable to Capitalism."
-He joined the Communist Party in 1933 and took part in anti-fascist marches in the east end of London.
+He joined the Communist Party of Great Britain in 1933 and took part in anti-fascist marches in the east end of London.
 The historian Eric Hobsbawm, a fellow communist at Cambridge, recalled him as a "lean-and-hungry-looking mathematician from a working class family" who served as the "student Party's chief local commissar."
 At Plessey he was chairman of the shop stewards.

 Awards

 Barnard served terms as president of three societies: Operational Research Society in 1962–1964, the Institute of Mathematics and its Applications in 1970–1971, and the Royal Statistical Society in 1971–1972.
 He was awarded the Guy Medal in Gold by the Royal Statistical Society in 1975.

 In May 1986, Barnard was awarded an honorary degree by the Open University as Doctor of the university, and in 1994 he was awarded an honorary doctorate by the University of Essex.